 Discussion: How many bank accounts do you think a couple should have?

 CBB Net Worth For The Preceding 12 Months

 Scroll close to the bottom if you already know how to calculate your net worth to see the breakdown of our February net worth.

 Net Worth Increases And Decreases

 The chart above reflects our net worth increases and decreases throughout 2021-2022.

-I was shocked to find out that my truck is worth almost as much as I paid for it in 2017.
+I was shocked that my truck was worth almost as much as I paid in 2017.

-The truck was perfect with the small mileage, so we got a fantastic deal on it.
+The truck was perfect with the small mileage, so we got a fantastic deal.

 With the increase in housing prices in 2022, our net worth would increase by approximately $1 million if we sold our house.

-I stopped there because I questioned whether it made sense to add it to our net worth.
-Laughable really.
+I stopped there because I questioned whether adding it to our net worth made sense.